sonata-nfv/son-gkeeper/README.md

 * [`sinatra-cross_origin`](https://github.com/britg/sinatra-cross_origin) >=0.3.2 (MIT)
 * [`sinatra-logger`](https://github.com/kematzy/sinatra-logger) >=0.1.1 (MIT)
 * [`webmock`](https://github.com/bblimke/webmock) >=2.1.0 (MIT)

+For the micro-services implemented in [ruby](http://www.ruby-lang.org) these dependencies can be checked in each folder's `Gemfile`.

 ### Contributing
 Contributing to the Gatekeeper is really easy.
 You must: